Holidays and entitlements

 - if your employee has completed 12 months of continuous employment with your business, you must keep their job open for them for 52 weeks

-- if your employee is the partner or father, see the Ministry of Business Innovation and Employment – Labour’s paid and unpaid leave entitlements tool to work out which leave entitlements your employee can take.
+- if your employee is the partner or father, see the Ministry of Business, Innovation and Employment – Employment Relations paid and unpaid leave entitlements tool to work out which leave entitlements your employee can take.

-The Ministry of Business Innovation and Employment – Labour provides a variety of resources for employers to make it easier to understand and calculate leave entitlements and keep accurate records.
+The Ministry of Business, Innovation and Employment – Employment Relations provides a variety of resources for employers to make it easier to understand and calculate leave entitlements and keep accurate records.

-All resources are available on the Ministry of Business Innovation and Employment – Labour website, by using the following links.
+All resources are available on the Ministry of Business Innovation and Employment – Employment Relations website, by using the following links.

 - Use the holidays and leave tool